karthiksharma98/sap-starterkit/doc/code_setup.md

 ## Setup verification

-If you have set up correctly, running `start_server.sh` followed by  `start_client.sh` and then typing `evaluate results.json` on the evaluation server CLI once the second script has finished running should be able to get you an AP of ~15.0 on the validation set: (This number may vary based on hardware.
+If you have set up correctly, running `start_toolkit.sh` followed by  `start_det_baseline.sh` and then typing `evaluate results.json` on the evaluation server CLI once the second script has finished running should be able to get you an AP of ~15.0 on the validation set: (This number may vary based on hardware.
 We obtain this baseline on a Tesla V100 GPU on an AWS p3.2x instance, for Mask RCNN FPN R50 with input scale 1.0).
 ```
 Average Precision  (AP) @[ IoU=0.50:0.95 | area=   all | maxDets=100 ] = 0.149
 ```